Depends On

 Axiom 1 (Coherence Conservation) defines coherence as a subadditive measure on a -algebra with five conditions — positivity (C1), normalization (C2), null empty set (C3), subadditivity (C4), and strong subadditivity (C5).
 But a skeptic may ask: is this a genuine physical quantity or an abstract placeholder?
 Does coherence connect to anything already known?

 The argument.
-Coherence converges with established physics from four independent directions:
+Coherence converges with established physics from three independent directions:

 - Quantum information theory.
 The five conditions of Axiom 1 are exactly the axioms satisfied by von Neumann entropy on quantum subsystems.
 Strong subadditivity (C5) is the Lieb–Ruskai theorem (1973).
 Relational coherence equals quantum mutual information.